Painless Hadoop / Ubuntu / EC2

 Next, you need to deploy the hadoop services:

-juju deploy --repository "~/charms" hadoop-master namenode
+$ juju deploy --repository ~/charms local:hadoop-master namenode

 now you simply relate the two services:

-juju add-relation namenode datanode
+$ juju add-relation namenode datanodes

 Relations are where the juju special sauce is, but more about that in another post.